Azure/slm-innovator-lab/README.md

 Before starting, you have met the following requirements:

 - [Access to Azure OpenAI Service](https://go.microsoft.com/fwlink/?linkid=2222006)
-- [Azure ML getting started](https://github.com/Azure/azureml-examples/tree/main/tutorials): Connect to Azure ML workspace and get your <WORKSPACE_NAME>, <RESOURCE_GROUP> and <SUBSCRIPTION_ID>.
+- [Azure ML getting started](https://github.com/Azure/azureml-examples/tree/main/tutorials): Connect to [Azure ML] workspace and get your <WORKSPACE_NAME>, <RESOURCE_GROUP> and <SUBSCRIPTION_ID>.
 - [Azure AI Studio getting started](https://aka.ms/azureaistudio): Create a project
 - [Azure AI Document Intelligence (v4.0 - 2024-02-29 preview)](https://learn.microsoft.com/en-us/azure/ai-services/document-intelligence/overview?view=doc-intel-4.0.0)

-- ***[Compute instance - for code development]*** A low-end instance without GPU is recommended: `Standard_DS11_v2` (2 cores, 14GB RAM, 28GB storage, No GPUs).
+- ***[Compute instance - for code development]*** A low-end instance without GPU is recommended: **[Standard_DS11_v2]** (2 cores, 14GB RAM, 28GB storage, No GPUs).
-- ***[Compute cluster - for LLM training]*** A single NVIDIA A100 GPU node (`Standard_NC24ads_A100_v4`) and a single NVIDIA V100 GPU node (`Standard_NC6s_v3`) is recommended.
-If you do not have a dedicated quota or are on a tight budget, choose Low-priority VM.
-The availabilty of the VMs may vary by region.
+- ***[Compute cluster - for SLM/LLM fine-tuning]*** A single NVIDIA A100 GPU node (**[Standard_NC24ads_A100_v4]**) is recommended.
+If you do not have a dedicated quota or are on a tight budget, choose **[Low-priority VM]**.
+- ***[Compute cluster - for SLM/LLM deployment]*** A single NVIDIA V100 GPU node (**[Standard_NC6s_v3]**) or A single NVIDIA A100 GPU node (**[Standard_NC24ads_A100_v4]**) is recommended.

 Please do not forget to modify the `.env` file to match your account.
 Rename `.env.sample` to `.env` or copy and use it

 ## Cautions
 This workshop assumes that you are configuring in a public environment and you have access to the internet.
 If you are configuring in a private environment, you may need to set up a private network to access the services.
 The following are some common issues you may encounter when you configure in a private environment:
-- If you set up the Azure ML workspace and Azure AI Studio in private network, you may need to set up a VPN or a private link to access the services.
+- If you set up the [Azure ML] workspace and [Azure AI Studio] in private network, you may need to set up a VPN or a private link to access the services.
 - If you are using a low-priority VM, you may need to wait for the VM to be available.
 The availability of the VMs may vary by region.
 - If you have blob storage, you can use it to store the data and models.
-However, you may need to set up the connection to the blob storage in the Azure ML workspace.
+However, you may need to set up the connection to the blob storage in the [Azure ML] workspace.
 - If you have a quota issue, you may need to request a quota increase for the VMs or GPUs.
-- Once you configure the network in Azure ML workspace, you can not change it.
+- Once you configure the network in [Azure ML] workspace, you can not change it.
 You may need to create a new workspace if you want to change the network.
-- If you are using a compute instance which is not in the same region as the Azure ML workspace, you may need to set up a VPN or a private link to access the services.
+- If you are using a compute instance which is not in the same region as the [Azure ML] workspace, you may need to set up a VPN or a private link to access the services.
-- If you are using a compute instance which created in Azure AI Studio, you can't execute training jobs in the compute instance.
-You may need to create a new compute instance in Azure ML workspace.
+- If you are using a compute instance which created in [Azure AI Studio], you can't execute training jobs in the compute instance.
+You may need to create a new compute instance in [Azure ML] workspace.
-- If you run into an PermissionMismatch error when you download the artifacts, you may need to asign the correct permission to the Azure ML workspace.
+- If you run into an PermissionMismatch error when you download the artifacts, you may need to asign the correct permission to the [Azure ML] workspace.

 ## How to get started
-1. Create your compute instance in Azure ML Studio.
-For code development, we recommend `Standard_DS11_v2` (2 cores, 14GB RAM, 28GB storage, No GPUs).
+1. Create your compute instance in [Azure ML].
+For code development, we recommend **[Standard_DS11_v2]** (2 cores, 14GB RAM, 28GB storage, No GPUs).
 2. Open the terminal of the CI and run:
     ```shell
     git clone https://github.com/Azure/slm-innovator-lab.git